 Every parent knows that making the entire family happy with one meal can sometimes be a challenge- especially with all age ranges including baby.
 Growing Up Gourmet, written by youth feeding expert, Jen Carlson, not only simplifies this task but makes it fun.
 The cookbook also includes tips and tricks on raising our children to be non-picky eaters.
 Growing Up Gourmet is full of simple, easy to follow recipes that use seasonal ingredients for optimum nutrition, health, and flavor.
-Jennifer Carlson, founder of Baby Gourmet, helps to ensure that your baby will love sharing mealtimes with you and creating healthy eating habits that will last a lifetime.
-Today Jen Carlson is sharing a Spiced Pumpkin Flax Teething Biscuit Recipe with us from her book.
-These homemade teething biscuits actually make a fun snack for the whole family.
+Jennifer Carlson, founder of Baby Gourmet, helps to ensure that your baby will love sharing mealtimes with you.
+She focuses on creating healthy eating habits that will last a lifetime.
+Jen Carlson is sharing a Spiced Pumpkin Flax Teething Biscuit Recipe with us from her book.
+These homemade teething biscuits actually make a yummy snack for the whole family!

 If you want to learn more about the cookbook and the delicious healthy recipes within, here is an affiliate link to the cookbook on Amazon.

 Get ready to say goodbye to teething troubles and hello to happy munching, because we’ve got the perfect recipe for you.
 In this article, we’ll explore the benefits of homemade teething biscuits, discuss healthy ingredients, provide a step-by-step recipe & guide, and share some tips and tricks for perfecting your homemade treats.
 So, get ready to discover the secret recipe that will transform your baby’s teething experience.